 Click Service Requests – by default there should be 1 Service Request configured.

-Select ‘Add Numbers’ in the left-hand panel, and then ‘Start’ on the right-hand side.
+Select ‘Add Numbers’ in the left-hand panel, and then ‘Start’ in the right-hand panel.

-In the page that opens, enter 2 numbers and click the button.
+In the page that opens, enter 2 numbers, and click the button.

 Ensure that a response is received from CORTEX and shown in the page.

+For a more complex example and more rigorous test, start the example ‘Server Provisioning’ Service Request and follow it through to completion.

 Testing Process-Driven UI (Process Dashboard)

 For this process, the role-based access control will need to be set up – you can check rbac.json if required